rbarraud/cl-ssdb/README.md

 "value1"
 ```

+More examples please look at the file `test/cl-ssdb-test.lisp`

 ## Run test case
 First, make sure `ssdb-server` is running.
 You can use follow shell commands to run `ssdb-server`:
 ```shell